ToposInstitute/RelationalThinking-Book/chp4-graph-relationships.md

 ```
 But notice that the vertical maps _merge_ vertices and arrows in the image.
 If we show the result of this map we see that arrows and vertices get doubled up in the image:

-IMAGE OF GRAPH MORPHISM WITH DOUBLED ARROWS
+IMAGES DEALING WTIH MORPHISM WITH DOUBLED ARROWS

-In general, any collection of maps satisfying our schema are called "graph morphisms."
-Graph injections are a special case of graph morphisms in which teh arrow and vertex maps are one-to-one.
+It may seem like "crushing" a directed graph this way would be an undesirable outcome.
+But this actually turns out to be a common thing to do when working with graphs.
+Crushing is different from breaking.
+The dangling edge condition is a problem for modeling because it renders any underlying model meaningless.
+But collapsing or merging the parts of a graph doesn't actually pose any danger to the integrity underlying model, as the following example will illustrate.

 In Chapter 1 we saw an example of a directed graph which described who's turn it was to do the dishes.
-In this account, Alice and Bob originally took turns.
+In this account, Paul and Toni originally took turns.
 Then, eventually, their new roommate Tuco moved in and took over dishes duty.

-As it turns out, Alice and Bob are both right handed while Tuco is left handed.
+As it turns out, Paul and Toni are both right handed while Tuco is left handed.
 Thus, there is another directed graph which also accurately describes the chore progression, but now in terms of the handedness of dish-washer.

 ```{image} assets//Ch3/ChoreHanded.png